-If you’re a keen baker or enjoy making pastries and desserts, a food mixer will be a really useful addition to your kitchen.
-They cut down your preparation time and the amount of washing up, leaving you more time to enjoy your tasty goodies with friends and family.
+If you’re a keen baker, a food mixer will be a really useful addition to your kitchen.
+They reduce preparation time and the amount of washing up, leaving you more time to enjoy your creations with friends and family.

-Mixers are ideal for baking as they can cream butter and sugar, whisk eggs or cream, knead dough and mix pastry.
-They’re really versatile, so with the right accessories you can even create fresh pasta and prepare mincemeat!
+Mixers are ideal for baking as they can cream, whisk, knead, and mix food items.
+They’re really versatile, so with the right accessories you can even create fresh pasta and ice cream.

-Stand mixers have a base stand unit, holding a mixing bowl and an operated arm, onto which the various mixing attachments are fixed.
-The large mixing bowls, which can vary in capacity from one litre all the way up to six litres, are perfect for dealing with larger quantities of food – great if you’re making batches of cake mixture, dough or batter.
+Stand mixers have a base stand unit, a mixing bowl and an operated arm, where mixing attachments can be fixed.
+The large mixing bowls can vary in capacity from one litre to over six litres, and are perfect for larger quantities of food – great if you’re making batches of cake mixture, dough, or batter.

 Mixers are ideal for baking as they can cream butter and sugar.

-Hand mixers, also known as electric whisks, have twin beaters and are primarily used for mixing or whisking.
+Hand mixers, also known as electric whisks, have twin beaters, and are mainly used for mixing or whisking.

-Operated with one hand, hand mixers are a good compromise if you don’t have the budget for a stand mixer or will only use it occasionally.
+Operated with one hand, hand mixers are a good compromise if you don’t have the budget for a stand mixer or will only use them occasionally.

 There are a variety of accessories available for both types of food mixer depending on the brand and price range.

-Stand mixers generally come with a balloon whisk, dough hook and beater for their primary use of mixing, whisking, kneading and making pastry.
-Keep in mind, though, that kneading dough in a food mixer can take a bit longer than a food processor as the attachments cannot move as fast.
+Stand mixers generally come with a balloon whisk, dough hook and beater for mixing, whisking, kneading, and making pastry.
+Keep in mind that kneading dough in a food mixer can take longer than a food processor, as the attachments cannot move as quickly.

-- Mini Chopper – For chopping up nuts, herbs and spices.
+Mini Chopper – For chopping nuts, herbs and spices.

-- Citrus Press – Perfect for squeezing fresh fruit juices.
+Citrus Press – Perfect for squeezing fresh fruit for juices.

 As hand mixers are smaller, there aren’t as many available accessories.
 A pair of metal beaters will generally come included, but you’ll probably have to buy any other attachments separately.

-Dough hooks, balloon whisks, kneading tools, juicers, grinders and blenders all increase your cooking abilities, while a storage stand helps to keep your attachments organised and contained in one place.
-Some models can even have detachable mixing bowls, making them similar to stand mixers, but without the same power or stability level.
+Dough hooks, balloon whisks, kneading tools, juicers, grinders, and blenders all increase your cooking abilities.
+A storage stand also helps to keep your attachments organised and contained in one place.
+Some models even have detachable mixing bowls, making them similar to stand mixers, but without the same power, capacity, or stability level.

-You can pick up a basic hand mixer for between £20 and £60, or a more high-tech accessorised version for about £100.
+You can find basic hand mixers for between £10 and £60, or more high-tech accessorised versions for about £100.
 Stand mixers are the more expensive option due to their larger size and variety of functions.
-Price wise you’ll be looking at between £120 and £300 for a sophisticated machine from a reputable brand, with really high-end versions going up to £500.
+For a sophisticated machine from a reputable brand, you’ll be looking at between £120 and £300, with really highend versions going over £700.

-Stand mixers can have from five to 12 set speed levels, or have a variable speed function, which gives you complete control over the speed by turning a dial.
+Stand mixers can have from five to 12 set speed levels.
+Some have a variable speed function, which gives you complete control over the speed by turning a dial.

 Smaller and less powerful hand mixers have the same power system but usually don’t have as many speed levels.
-Different food types will require different speeds – for making sausages, turn the speed right down, and for crushing ice, turn up the power.
-Some higher end models have electronic speed sensors, which adjust the speed settings automatically.
+Some higher-end models have electronic speed sensors, which adjust the speed settings automatically.

-A pulse button is great for short, sharp bursts of speed or if you have a few stubborn chunks of ingredients.
-The controls are often a combination of buttons and dials, often with LED light alerts.
+A pulse button is great for short, sharp bursts of speed or if you have harder ingredients.
+The controls are often a combination of buttons and dials, with LED light alerts.